 First application of mapping approach

 The first application of the approach described here was to allow the newer data for HRQoL impacts of stroke to be used within the model, despite it using a larger number of categories.
 The newer estimates were considered preferable because it was believed that the older estimates would not be representative of current health outcomes following stroke, which are likely to have improved due to improvements in stroke management.
 [REFs?]
-However, using the newer data, presented at a different level of disaggregation involves mapping from the more to the less disaggregated number of states.
-Doing this in a way which appropriately accounts for the additional uncertainty introduced from mapping is the primary purpose of the approach.
+However, using the newer data, which was presented at a different level of disaggregation involves mapping from the more to the less disaggregated number of states.
+Doing this in a way which appropriately accounts for the additional uncertainty introduced from mapping is the primary purpose of the approach presented in this paper.

 Second application of mapping approach